 top of page

 Every few weeks, we release stories designed to get co-published as collaborator posts on Instagram.
 Each story is thoughtfully created, researched, and produced, giving original content designed specifically for Instagram.
 When you co-publish these stories as a collaborator with us on Instagram, these original stories appear on your profile while connecting your channel to new circles by pooling audiences.
 As a collaborator, you can also contribute appropriate images or videos of your business or personal brand to the story.
-It's a great way to access original stories that contribute lifestyle and idea-based narratives into your feed.
+It's a great way to access original stories that contribute lifestyle and wider idea-based narratives into your feed.

 FAQs